animesh-vit/Cursor-IDE-Setup/README.md

 </details>

 ## Introduction
-This repository documents the installation and setup of Cursor IDE along with Claude Code & Codex extensions.
+This repository documents the installation and setup of Cursor IDE, along with the Claude Code and Codex extensions.
+It also explains how to open a GitHub repository in Cursor IDE.

 ## Tools Installed
 1. Cursor IDE